hikipuro/Tokenizer/README.md

 - download or clone entire this repository.
 - open "Tokeniser.sln" in your Visual Studio.
 - run this project.
-- CSV tokenize sample will be running on click "CSVファイルのロード" button.
+- CSV tokenize sample will be running on click "Load CSV" button.
-- JSON tokenize sample will be running on click "JSONファイルのロード" button.
+- JSON tokenize sample will be running on click "Load JSON" button.

 please use previous version Visual Studio, if you get some errors.
 - open "Tokenizer(vs2010).sln" in your Visual Studio.